enen92/screensaver.atv4/README.md

 ## Apple Aerial screensavers for Kodi

-This addon lets you add the apple tv 4 screensavers to Kodi Entertainment Center
+This addon lets you add the Apple Aerial screensavers to Kodi Entertainment Center

 ## Supported versions